 Singapore is generally an open economy with minimal foreign ownership or investment restrictions.
-There are, however, statutes relating to particular industries which govern take-over activity in Singapore, insofar as they limit or require prior regulatory approval for share ownership in companies engaged in those industries.
-Those industries are generally industries perceived to be critical to national interests, for instance, banking, finance, insurance and media.
-Examples of such statutes include the Banking Act, Chapter 19 of Singapore; the Finance Companies Act, Chapter 108 of Singapore; the Insurance Act, Chapter 142 of Singapore; the Newspaper and Printing Presses Act, Chapter 206 of Singapore; and the Telecommunications Act, Chapter 323 of Singapore.
+There are, however, statutes relating to particular industries which govern takeover activity in Singapore, insofar as they limit or require prior regulatory approval for share ownership in companies engaged in those industries.
+Those industries are generally industries perceived to be critical to national interests, such as banking, finance, insurance and media.
+Examples of such statutes include Chapter 19 of the Singapore Banking Act; Chapter 108 of the Singapore Finance Companies Act; Chapter 142 of the Singapore Insurance Act; Chapter 206 of the Singapore Newspaper and Printing Presses Act; and Chapter 323 of the Singapore Telecommunications Act.